1stchaircoder/JT007-ctrl/README.md

 ### Hello World 👋{_he he he_:grinning:}
 The name's Joshua.
 I'm a budding Software Engineer from Nigeria 🇳🇬.
 I have a strong interest in Javascript and all it can accomplish when employed by a curious mind.
-I have a strong passion for React Native and the Open-Source (and the larger developer) community.
+I have a similarly strong passion for React Native and the Open-Source (and the larger developer) community.

 🔭 I’m currently working on: